 Besides immersing yourself in the local culture, you'll get the absolutely freshest produce at the lowest prices.
 This is why locals, expats and even tourists shop here.
-This picture shows the stall where we used to buy freshly ground peanut butter.
-It's front-and-center in a box on the counter.
-No jars here.
-She scoops the amount we want into a small plastic bag and we take it home.

 Unless there's a sign with a price already posted, you don't need to pay the first price they ask.
 As in other parts of the world, locals think North Americans (gringos) are rich, so they charge them more, hoping they can profit from their ignorance of local prices.
 Dan and I call it “being gringoed.”

 It's best if you try to negotiate (in other words, haggle) like the locals do.
 Vendors actually respect you more and are happier if you bargain a bit.
 When you buy a few bags of pre-packaged produce, which sell for $1 apiece, offer a lower price or ask for a yapa (a free, bonus product).